 San Diego's bayfront camping facility, Campland on the Bay, will stay in Mission Bay for at least three more years after the San Diego City Council unanimously approved extending its lease Tuesday.

-According to Donna Cleary, a spokeswoman for Councilmember Lori Zapf, the facility has the option of asking for an additional one-year lease after the three years are up.
 The process of securing the lease extension for the facility has been going on for about a year, Cleary said.

 Campland on the Bay is located at 2211 Pacific Beach Dr. at Mission Bay.
 It has been operating since 1969 as an affordable way for families to camp out on San Diego's shoreline -- including many locals seeking a simple "staycation."